 All, some, or none of the above options may be a fit for your family.
-There can certainly be pros and cons to each of the above options depending on your unique circumstance, but knowing what these options are puts you at an advantage if you ever need to make changes to your financial strategy.
+There can certainly be pros and cons to each of the above options depending on your unique circumstance, but knowing what these options are can put you at an advantage if you ever need to make changes to your financial strategy.

-A key part of educating our clients and building positive relationships with them is working with them through the entire mortgage process, while assessing their lifestyle and understanding their goals.
-Helping them to get mortgage ready, stay mortgage balanced, and ultimately get mortgage free faster is our business.
+A key part of educating our clients and building positive relationships with them is working with them through the entire mortgage process while assessing their lifestyle and understanding their goals.
+Helping them to get mortgage ready, stay mortgage balanced, and ultimately get mortgage-free faster is our business.